19 Feb Planning Your Pallet Rack Project Timeline

 Final Inspection – After you have the special inspection report, you can schedule the Final Inspection with your city/county.
 Finally, they will inspect and, hopefully, approve your permit.
 You can use your racking at this point.

-So how long does a pallet rack project take in total?
+So how long does it take to get pallet rack installed from start to finish?
 Every project is different, but on average we see it taking this long:

 With permits: 8 to 12 weeks, assuming the city/county approves the initial application and there are no concerns with high-piled storage.